 The reasons for that are really pretty simple, and it's the current low interest rates, because low interest rates make it more affordable for folks to buy an insurance agency.
 But it also means that investors have a tougher time making adequate returns on their investment.
 So businesses that have predictable consistent cash flow, like insurance agencies, have never been more valuable.

 The good news is that that low interest rate environment is going to last for a few years.
-The Federal Reserve is indicated that even if we see inflation in the next couple of years, they intend to keep interest rates low.
+The Federal Reserve has indicated that even if we see inflation in the next couple of years, they intend to keep interest rates low.
 So valuations of agencies should be high for the next few years, something to think about as you plan your potential exit.

 Keep in mind that EBITDA is a much better valuation method than revenue, and that more and more buyers are using it to appraise agencies.